Dark They Were and Golden Eyed (bookshop)

-Dark They Were and Golden Eyed was a science fiction bookshop and comic book retailer in London during the 1970s; the largest of its kind in Europe.
+Dark They Were and Golden Eyed was a science fiction bookshop and comic book retailer in London during the 1970s; it was the largest of its kind in Europe.
 Specialising in science fiction, occultism, and Atlantis, the central London shop also played a key role in bringing American underground comics to the United Kingdom.
 It also sold American editions of mainstream science fiction books that were not easily obtained anywhere else.

 The shop was named after the short story by Ray Bradbury.